rpa-dev/rpa-website/src/pages/admissions/index.md

 **All forms and envelopes need to be submitted no later than Monday, April 12, 2021 at 1pm in order to be included in the lottery for class openings.**

-For your convenience, a downloadable PDF version of the registration form is available below.
-Click to view, save, and print the registration form.
+**Please email the Director directly at rlwp@copper.net for a set of enrollment/registration forms for your child/ren.
+The Director will send each family the information ASAP to start the enrollment/registration process.
+A spot is NOT reserved until we have received all of the necessary paperwork and payment in the mail for your family as spots are very limited.**

-Please call ([703.538.6232](tel:+17035386232)) or email ([rwlp@copper.net](rwlp@copper.net)) if ab=ny questions.
+Please call ([703.538.6232](tel:+17035386232)) or email ([rwlp@copper.net](rwlp@copper.net)) if any questions.
 If leaving a message, please leave your name, phone number and the age of your child.

 We look forward to meeting you.
 Thank you for your interest.